Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate

 Core Concept: Containers are deployed code.
 You write agent logic in any language/framework, package as containers, and Fargate executes them.
-Complete control over application behavior.
+Complete control over application behavior, runtime environment, and dependencies.

 Architecture: Serverless containers where AWS manages host infrastructure but you control application layer.
 Define task definitions (CPU, memory, image) and ECS schedules containers on Fargate infrastructure.